14 of the best books to read in spring with fresh, optimistic vibes

 When she discovers a secret garden enclosed by walls and locked with a missing key – as well as two unexpected companions – she becomes determined to bring it back to life.

-13. Late Migrations by Margaret Renkl
+Late Migrations by Margaret Renkl

+Read Late Migrations for… Margaret Renkl’s unusual, captivating portrait of family and the cycles of joy and grief that are part of all lives in the natural world.

 When I find a book published by Milkweed Editions, my heart does a little dance.
-Late Migrations is Margaret Renkl's unusual, captivating portrait of family and the cycles of joy and grief that are part of all lives in the natural world.

 Ringing with rapture and heartache, these essays convey the dignity of bluebirds and rat snakes, monarch butterflies and native bees, and conjure the magic and astonishment to be found in what seems ordinary.

-14. The Old Capital by Kawabata Yasunari
+The Old Capital by Yasunari Kawabata

-It's the beautifully-written story of Chieko, the adopted daughter of a kimono designer, Takichiro, and his wife, Shige.
-Set in Kyoto, the old capital of Japan (a title it held for 1,000 years,) Chieko is troubled to discover the true facets of her past.
+Set in Kyoto, the old capital of Japan, Chieko is troubled to discover the true facets of her past.

 Complement this with The Sakura Obsession, Naoko Abe's gorgeous non-fiction story of the improbable English eccentric who saved Japan’s beloved cherry blossoms from extinction.